Listed properties & conservation

 25 Bore St Lichfield (‘Upstairs’ restaurant by Tom Shepherd)

-We were approached with a brief to extend the first floor of 25 Bore St. This is now home to Tom Shepherd’s Upstairs restaurant.
+We were approached with a brief to extend the first floor of 25 Bore St. in Lichfield, Staffordshire.
+This is now home to Tom Shepherd’s Upstairs restaurant.
 The space currently supports 18 covers with a central, open plan kitchen.
 The relatively recent building to the rear of the first floor includes kitchen and office/store area.
 There is a large terrace between both with a side terrace to the North East of the site.
 The brief included extending the first floor, creating a new open plan kitchen, pastry room and wine store, thereby increasing the dining space.
 Currently in for planning, we are looking to carry out the works as soon as practically possible.